 “When I am on the job, a number of people come and surround me, some even make nasty remarks.
-I am forced to remain inside the office most of the times,” she said adding repeated remarks on her gender were like a “mental torture” to her.
+I am forced to remain inside the office most of the time,” she said, adding that repeated remarks on her gender were a “mental torture” for her.

-Anamika Acharya, who shared Ms. Pramanik’s house at Baguihati in the city, had filed a police complaint in June, accusing the athlete of raping her.
+Anamika Acharya, who shared Pinki’s house at Baguihati in Kolkata, had filed a police complaint in June accusing the athlete of raping her.

 Claiming that there were inconsistencies in the statements made by Ms. Acharya, the athlete said: “I am waiting to get the copies of charge sheet and the medical report that will be handed over to me on November 26.
 After that, I will file a defamation suit against her.”

-“My medals will not be taken away from me of that, I am sure,” said the former middle distance runner who won the 4X100 metres gold in 2006 Doha Asian games.
+“My medals will not be taken away from me of that, I am sure,” said the former middle distance runner who won the 4X100 metres gold at the 2006 Doha Asian games.

 Stating that she had won all the medals for the country, Pinki said the Sports Ministry should come forward and help her.